 The UL Target RSSI subfield(#11372) indicates the target received signal power of the NDP feedback report response for all scheduled STAs.
 The resolution for the UL Target RSSI subfield(#11372) is 1 dB.
 The UL Target RSSI subfield(#11372) encoding is defined in Table 9-25i (UL Target RSSI subfield encoding).

-The Multiplexing Flag subfield indicates the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU, and is encoded as the number of STAs minus 1.
+The Multiplexing Flag subfield indicates the number of STAs that are multiplexed on the same set of tones in the same RU, and is encoded as the number of STAs minus 1. (#15622)

 The total number of STAs, NSTA, that are scheduled to respond to the NFRP Trigger frame(#13318) is calculated using Equation (9-ax1).